Conditions of Financial Aid Offer

 - Shoreline Tuition Waiver (WAIVER)

 These grants are only available to Washington residents with documented financial aid need.
 Funds are limited and students should apply early to receive this aid.
 Eligibility is determined by the Financial Aid Office after students have completed their FAFSA.
-Tuition waiver will pay your tuition but not fees.
-Fees will need to be paid by other funds.
+Tuition waiver can only pay your tuition but not fees.
+Fees need to be paid by other funds.

 - Work Study Offer (EW)